pseudoralph/nyt-clone/README.md

 ### February 1, 2019 updates:

-Clicking on the pancakes reveals the navigation.
+Clicking on the pancake stack reveals navigation.
 Clicking on a section heading will load its content in the main content section.
 The functionality of loading section content is accomplished by first querying a firebase database to check if data exists.

 If data doesn't exist or the data is evaluated as stale (> 1 day), a request is made to NYT's Top Stories API to populate/refresh the database.
-Ultimately, only 1 API request is made per day per section.
+Only 1 API request is made per day per section.

+  * [NEEDS REFACTOR] An observable w/in an observable seems questionable.

 ![Alt NYTimes clone](https://github.com/pseudoralph/nyt-clone/blob/master/src/assets/screen_shots/cloned_nytimes_screen_shot.png)